junxit/us-congress-code/title-16/chapter-2/sec-545b.md

 - **(a)** *Definitions* In this section:
   - **(1)** *Bull of the Woods Wilderness* The term “Bull of the Woods Wilderness” means the land designated as wilderness by section 3(4) of the Oregon Wilderness Act of 1984 (Public Law 98–328; 16 U.S.C.
 1132 note).
   - **(2)** *Opal Creek Wilderness* The term “Opal Creek Wilderness” means certain land in the Willamette National Forest in the State of Oregon comprising approximately 12,800 acres, as generally depicted on the map entitled “Proposed Opal Creek Wilderness and Scenic Recreation Area”, dated July 1996.
-  - **(3)** *Scenic Recreation Area* The term “Scenic Recreation Area” means the Opal Creek Scenic Recreation Area, comprising approximately 13,000 acres, as generally depicted on the map entitled “Proposed Opal Creek Wilderness and Scenic Recreation Area”, dated July 1996 and established under subsection (c)(1)(C) of this section.
+  - **(3)** *Scenic Recreation Area* The term “Scenic Recreation Area” means the Opal Creek Scenic Recreation Area, comprising approximately 13,000 acres, as generally depicted on the map entitled “Proposed Opal Creek Wilderness and Scenic Recreation Area”, dated July 1996 and established under subsection (c)(1)(C).
   - **(4)** *Secretary* The term “Secretary” means the Secretary of Agriculture.
 - **(b)** *Purposes* The purposes of this section are—
   - **(1)** to establish a wilderness and scenic recreation area to protect and provide for the enhancement of the natural, scenic, recreational, historic and cultural resources of the area in the vicinity of Opal Creek;